ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 	* Anwar Sadat (Egypt) starts relations with the US and start a peace process, open up Egypt, modernize, break with Nasser's increasingly soviet ideas, and **free up the Suez canal**.
 	* Henry Kissinger: State secretary, wouldn't negociate with Sadat while Soviet "advisers" --> almost overnight 10k "advisers" left Egypt
 	* Syria: usually the most rejectionist state regarding Israel (why?), willing to engage in some sort of peace process and with the Israelis (not directly but maybe throught the UN)
-	* "Diplomacy of Attrition" - refuse to deal with Egypt and Syria's demands to start a diplomatic process (swa t
+	* "Diplomacy of Attrition" - refuse to deal with Egypt and Syria's demands to start a diplomatic process (saw these demands from E and S as signs of weakeness from US and Israel).
+Made them desperate for a peace process --> force E and S

 ### 1979: Iranian revolution: political islam & the second oil crisis
 ### 1979: Soviet Invastion of Afghanistan: emergence of Islamic resistance
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NzE0NzM5NTUsMTg2Njc5NjM0NCwtMj
+eyJoaXN0b3J5IjpbLTI4MDMzMTA2NSwxODY2Nzk2MzQ0LC0yMz
-M4MDkyODgxLDYyNjk0MzAzMSwxMDk5MTM2MTgxLC0xOTE5OTUy
+gwOTI4ODEsNjI2OTQzMDMxLDEwOTkxMzYxODEsLTE5MTk5NTIx
-MTYzLC0xMjIyOTUzMjA0LC0zNTEyODU4MTgsOTE2MjQ3MjY5LC
+NjMsLTEyMjI5NTMyMDQsLTM1MTI4NTgxOCw5MTYyNDcyNjksLT
-0yOTM1MDUwMzUsLTE3MjgyODcwNDEsODM5NzQ0Nzg5LC0xMDM2
+I5MzUwNTAzNSwtMTcyODI4NzA0MSw4Mzk3NDQ3ODksLTEwMzY3
-NzgxNDA0LC0xMzkzODMxNzAwLC01NjY3NjExMjIsMTY4MTIxMz
+ODE0MDQsLTEzOTM4MzE3MDAsLTU2Njc2MTEyMiwxNjgxMjEzOT
-k3MywxNTI4MTQ5MTQ2LC03MDUwNzM2ODksLTUxNTM2MTkwNCwt
+czLDE1MjgxNDkxNDYsLTcwNTA3MzY4OSwtNTE1MzYxOTA0LC0x
-MTYwNzE3NDddfQ==
+NjA3MTc0N119
 -->